ummahusla/github-graphql-api-demo/README.md

 read:gpg_key
 ```

-2. Create `.env.local` file as on the example below.
+2. Edit `.env.local` file as on the example below.
 We will use custom environment variable which is availabe as a part of [`create-react-app`](https://create-react-app.dev/docs/adding-custom-environment-variables/).

 ```bash
 REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN=